-University officials have the authority to enter a residential area if needed.
+University officials and/or Safety and Security Staff have the authority to enter a residential area if needed.
 Presence of the resident is not required for entry into residential spaces.
 Some reasons for entry may include:

-- Maintenance To provide maintenance, pest control, IT support and/or cleaning, University staff and/or contractors may enter into a residential area/room. - Health and Safety Inspection Staff will make routine health and safety inspections as well as check damages to the room or furniture.
-These inspections will be announced at least 24 hours in advance. - Violation of University Policies or Civil Law If a staff member or any other University employee has reason to believe a law or University policy or regulation is going to be, is in the process of being, or has been broken, the room can be entered without the consent of any student as set out under the "Search and Seizure" policy. - Emergency Situations A staff member will use a passkey to enter a room if it is believed an emergency situation exists. - Fire Alarms In accordance with Commonwealth of Virginia law, rooms, suites, lounges, and bathrooms may be entered when an alarm sounds to make sure that all students have vacated those areas. - Fire Safety Equipment Inspections The City of Danville Fire Marshal requires that all student residential areas that have a battery operated smoke detector be inspected once a month to insure that the detector has not been tampered with and to make sure all remain in proper working order.
+- Maintenance: To provide maintenance, pest control, IT support and/or cleaning, University staff and/or contractors may enter into a residential area/room. - Health and Safety Inspection: Staff will make routine health and safety inspections as well as check damages to the room or furniture.
+These inspections will be announced at least 24 hours in advance.

+- Inventory: Staff may enter to conduct an inventory of University property. - Noise: Staff may enter to silence unattended alarms and/or music. - Breaks: During break periods where Residence Halls and Apartments are closed, staff may enter to ensure that proper break period closing procedures have been followed. - Violation of University Policies or Civil Law: If a staff member or any other University employee has reason to believe a law or University policy or regulation is going to be, is in the process of being, or has been broken, the room can be entered without the consent of any student as set out under the "Search and Seizure" policy. - Emergency Situations: A staff member will use a passkey to enter a room if it is believed an emergency situation exists. - Fire Alarms: In accordance with Commonwealth of Virginia law, rooms, suites, lounges, and bathrooms may be entered when an alarm sounds to make sure that all students have vacated those areas. - Fire Safety Equipment Inspections: The City of Danville Fire Marshal requires that all student residential areas that have a battery operated smoke detector be inspected once a month to insure that the detector has not been tampered with and to make sure all remain in proper working order.